annetteclopezdavila/Advanced_Machine_Learning/Projects/Project5.md

 ![image](https://user-images.githubusercontent.com/67920563/116485241-b3ad4e80-a858-11eb-8209-690580d0dd1d.png)

 # Model
 For this classification problem, we will be using a convolutional neural network.
 We must first split the training and test data.
-For this model, we will be using an 80:20 split.
+For this model, we will be using an 70:30 split.
 A typical CNN design begins with feature extraction and finishes with classification.
-Feature extraction is performed by alternating convolution layers with subsambling layers.
-Classification is performed with dense layers followed by a final softmax layer.
+Feature extraction is performed by alternating convolution layers with sublayers.

 ~~~
 from sklearn.model_selection import train_test_split

 # splitting data into testing and training set
-(trainX, testX, trainY, testY) = train_test_split(data,labels, test_size=0.2, random_state=2021)
+(x_train, x_test, y_train, y_test) = train_test_split(data,labels, test_size=0.3, random_state=2021)
 ~~~
 Let us load the necessary libraries:
 ~~~